-With the U.S. Federal Reservelast month increasing its volume of long-term mortgage-backed securities purchases by $40 billion per month to a total pace of roughly $85 billion a month, Rochdale Securities analyst Richard Bove said on Saturday that “the banking industry is likely to earn substantial gain-on-sale profits as the prices of mortgage-backed securities rise in the secondary market.”
+With the U.S. last month increasing its volume of long-term purchases by $40 billion per month to a total pace of roughly $85 billion a month, Rochdale Securities analyst Richard Bove said on Saturday that “the banking industry is likely to earn substantial gain-on-sale profits as the prices of mortgage-backed securities rise in the secondary market.”

 Bove also said that “housing prices are likely to rise as the Federal Reserve pours money into an industry that will be stretching to meet the demand for its product.
 As the prices rise homes that were valued below their mortgages will rise above the mortgage in value,” stimulating even more refinancing, as well as the home equity loan market.